-We especially didn’t enjoy sending these updates when sales were poor—because we knew it would earn us a phone call or an email from the boss or the boss’s boss asking why sales were low.
-And God forbid if you were late sending the sales update; that was an unforgivable sin.
-It was all very stressful.
+We especially didn’t enjoy sending these updates when sales were poor—because we knew it would earn us a phone call from the boss.
+And god forbid if you were late sending the update; that was an unforgivable sin.

 I wrote down that sentence as soon as he said it.

-Your turn.
+Care to join me?
 What are you happy about today?